EcoDiesel Fraud Compensation Claims

 Evidence Emerges That Clean Diesels May Not Be So Clean

 Beginning in 2015, the EPA began investigations into automakers selling clean diesel-equipped vehicles.
-More specifically, the EPA gained information that Volkswagen was utilizing so-called “defeat devices” to make it appear that its clean diesel vehicles were passing rigorous emission tests when in fact the vehicles would emit far more than toxins and pollutants than regulations permitted when the vehicles were driven under normal circumstances and conditions.
+More specifically, the EPA gained information that Volkswagen was utilizing so-called “defeat devices” to make it appear that its clean diesel vehicles were passing rigorous emission tests when in fact the vehicles would emit far more pollutants regulations permitted when the vehicles were driven under normal circumstances and conditions.
 At the conclusion of its investigation, Volkswagen accepted responsibility for not only utilizing defeat devices and selling diesel vehicles that were not “clean,” but also for covering up documents that revealed this information.
 Volkswagen recently agreed to pay over four billion dollars in civil and criminal penalties and has agreed to cooperate in the investigation of several high-level executives involved in the scandal.

 The Volkswagen investigation was the start, rather than the end, of the matter.
 Soon additional evidence would emerge suggesting that Volkswagen’s actions were common practice in the industry, and that millions of vehicles equipped with “clean diesel” engines may be emitting unacceptable levels of pollutants.
 Fiat Chrysler is one automaker whose vehicles have come under scrutiny recently.
 It is alleged that software installed in EcoDiesel-equipped vehicles allows excess pollutants to be emitted by the vehicles.
 In other words, even though consumers are paying a premium for the EcoDiesel technology, they are not receiving any benefit from their investment.